-If one searches for a thing using its name as a guide (he will discover that) where the name is found the thing is not found also. . .
+Those examinations may best be approached if one starts from an ordering insight: "If one searches for a thing using its name as a guide (he will discover that) where the name is found the thing is not found also. . .
 So we know: things are not real, they are just symbols."1 That insight might apply with equal measure to the technologies of human rights based compliance systems built around the technologies that have come to be identified with the term "due diligence."
 In this introduction, the core elements that together constitute the conception of "due diligence is considered."
 That conceptualization of due diligence is then applied to its elaboration as a critical part of the development of systems for the identification, application, and protection of human and sustainability rights within the larger systems of economic production.

 "Due diligence" serves as the formative conceptual framework around which the responsibility to respect human rights is to be understood and applied by business entities under the U.N.
 Guiding Principles for Business and Human Rights.2 John Ruggie emphasized that point in 2008 when he introduced the concept within the three pillar protect-respect-remedy framework that was to serve as the structure of the UNGPs.
-"To discharge the responsibility to respect requires due diligence."3 It has been suggested that the use of the term might well have been meant as "a clever and deliberate tactic" meant somehow to bridge the application gap between "human rights lawyers" and "business people."4 That, in turn, continues to reflect the unfortunate, and perhaps also deliberate conceptual divide between the principles and premises of business law and norms, and those of human rights/sustainability law and norms; 5 a divide that continues to produce an inability to speak across the gap in mutually comprehensible ways.6
+"To discharge the responsibility to respect requires due diligence."
+It has been suggested that the use of the term might well have been meant as "a clever and deliberate tactic" meant somehow to bridge the application gap between "human rights lawyers" and "business people."
+That, in turn, continues to reflect the unfortunate, and perhaps also deliberate conceptual divide between the principles and premises of business law and norms,

-1 From the Zhao lun 肇論; Walter Liebenthal (trans), Chao Lun: The Treatises of Seng-chao (Hong Kong University Press, 1968 (AD c374-414)) II.4 (On Sûnyatá); ¶ 21 (The language problem), p.
-62.
+1 From the Zhao lun 肇論; Walter Liebenthal (trans), Chao Lun: The Treatises of Seng-chao tr Walter Liebenthal (Hong Kong University Press 1968) II.4, ¶21, 62.

-2 United Nations Guiding Principles for Business and Human Rights: Implementing the United Nations "Protect, Respect, and Remedy" Framework (NY and Geneva: United Nations, 2011) (hereafter UNGP).
+2 United Nations, Guiding Principles on Business and Human Rights: Implementing the United Nations "Protect, Respect and Remedy" Framework (UN 2011). (hereafter UNGP).